Jacklindhammar/Todos/README.md

-# Todo-project
-# React-project.
-Todo-project with delete and done buttons.
+# Todo-project with delete and add buttons, done with react.